 Usually, when temporary pressure is the cause, the following can help relieve symptoms:

 Surgery may be done to relieve pressure on a nerve if the disorder progresses despite other treatments.
 In such cases, surgery for carpal tunnel syndrome is usually effective.

 For severe, chronic ulnar nerve palsy, physical therapy helps prevent tightening of muscles.
-Surgical repair is often unsuccessful.